alazraq/taxitime_group2/README.md

 - **data_encoder.py:** This file is used to encode the features that require encoding.

 ### Modeling folder

 Each file in this folder contains a class defining one of the models we used.
-Hyperparameter tuning was done either one Dataiku DSS or a seperate notebook.
+Hyperparameter tuning and comparison of models accuracies and predictions was done either one Dataiku DSS or a seperate notebook.
+You can ask us to show you our DSS resources during the code review if need be.

+In this code, we simply define the best models we obtained from this external hyperparameter tuning.

 ### Utils folder
 Utility methods to be used by the preprocessing pipelines and metrics for our models.